weiguochina/conD-Evolving_HGA_sorting/README.md

 ### Data Pre-processing

 Because CoreLogic data are proprietary, we cannot share them.
+We recommend contacting the data licensing team at CoreLogic to accress the **deed sales** and **assesssment history** datasets, from 1995 to the most recent available records in Harris County, Texas.

 Note that the raw data may contain inaccurate property coordinates.
 We therefore conduct a geocoding process to improve spatial accuracy.

-After geocoding, save the output as property_sales_2010_2022.dta before proceeding to the analysis.
+After geocoding, save the the deed sales data as property_sales_2010_2022.dta and the assessment history data as asmt.txt, both in the ./data folder, before proceeding to the analysis.

 ### Performing Sorting Model